RaviTejaaKatta/YTTranscriptExtractor/README.md

 1. Clone this repository to your local machine.
 Or don't.
 We won't force you, but we'll silently judge you if you don't.
 2. Install the required Python libraries.
 You know the drill – just run `pip install -r requirements.txt`.
 It's not rocket science.
-3. Explore the `data/` directory.
-Behold the wonders of our meticulously curated subtitle files.
-Use them wisely, for they hold the secrets to... well, subtitles.

 ## Contributing